arlonproj/arlon/docs/gen2_profiles_proposal_1.md

 Pros of the design:
 * Lightweight, simple
 * Fully declarative (no new resources introduced, relies entirely on existing ArgoCD resources)
+* Does not require "workspace git repo" since a profile has no compiled component.

 Cons:
 * Profiles are not first class objects.
 A profile can cease to exist if it